Disguises and masquerades ∙

 15 So it is no wonder that his servants also disguise themselves as servants of righteousness.
 In the end they will get the punishment their wicked deeds deserve.

-From 1976 until his arrest in February of 2001, Robert Hanssen, was a spy in the FBI.
+From 1976 until his arrest in February of 2001, Robert Hanssen was a spy in the FBI.
 Outward appearances can be deceiving.
+What was his disguise?
+He pretended to be just like everybody else and blend in.
 On the surface, Robert Hanssen seemed to be another steadfast and loyal FBI agent.
-Yet, Hanssen passed on thousands of classified documents.
-He compromised the names of KGB agents working secretly for the United States.
+Nothing could be further from the truth.
+Hanssen passed on thousands of classified documents.
+On top of that, he revealed the names of KGB agents that were double agents secretly spying for the United States.
+When he compromised their identities it undoubtedly resulted in their deaths.

-There were apparently warning signs.
+There were a few early warning signs.
 In 1990, a suggestion was made that he be investigated for espionage.
-Yet, it was not acted upon.
-He spied for Soviet and Russian intelligence services against the United States successfully for 25 years.
+But the recommendation was not heeded and nothing was done.
+He successfully spied for both Soviet and Russian intelligence services against the United States for 25 years.
 His espionage was described by the Department of Justice as “possibly the worst intelligence disaster in U.S. history.”

 How was he caught?
 The FBI suspected that there was a mole within its ranks.
-The FBI paid $7 million to a KGB agent for a file on the mole.
-The FBI identified Hanssen as the mole through fingerprint and voice analysis.
+Of course, the KGB knew who their spies were.
+Almost everything can be bought for the right price.
+The FBI made a deal.
+It paid a KGB agent $7 million for a file on the mysterious mole.
+The FBI used the information to identify Hanssen as the mole.

 Satan and his servants wear clever disguises (2 Corinthians 11:13-15).
 The Greek word translated disguise is metaschematizo.
-Metaschematizo comes from meta – change and schema – shape, outward form.
-It means to transform, change the outward form or appearance of something, to disguise oneself in order to deceive.
+Metaschematizo comes from meta – to change and schema – shape, outward form.
+Metaschematizo means to transform, change the outward form or appearance of something, to disguise oneself in order to deceive.

-Inconsistencies and the underlying causes are not always readily apparent.
-Even overt sin is not often dealt with immediately.
-As a result, people think they can get away with it indefinitely.
+Inconsistencies are often subtle and therefore not always readily apparent.
+Often their agenda is hidden.
+Frequently, even overt sin is not recognized and adequately addressed.
+When sin is not dealt with immediately, people think they can get away with it indefinitely.
+It is part of our fallen DNA.

 Ecclesiastes 8:11 Because the sentence against an evil deed is not executed speedily, the heart of the children of man is fully set to do evil.